justincy/signs-of-the-second-coming/questions.md

 * When do the islands become one land?

-* What is the "sign of the Son of Man?"
-Is it Christ coming in the clouds?
-Or the unrolling of heaven as a scroll?
-Or something else?

-    Teachings of the Prophet Joseph Smith, p287: "But what will the world do?
-They will say it is a planet, a comet, etc. But the Son of Man will come as the sign of the coming of the Son of Man, which will be as a light of the morning coming out of the east.

-* Does Christ come in the clouds immediately after the heaven is unrolled as a scroll?
-I.e. does it open so that he can return?
-Or is it a separate event?
-Does the burning happen right after the unrolling and his presence is on the whole earth?
+* Does the burning happen right after the unrolling and his presence is on the whole earth?
 Revelations says the heaven is unrolled as a scroll in the sixth seal, but Christ returns in the seventh seal.

 * Is the seventh angel in the seventh seal (seven thunders; mystery of God finished) the same as the "Angel sounds his trump?"